terodox/terodox.tech/content/posts/2020-01-12--handling-web-component-markup-with-lit-html/index.md

 ## Templates vs TemplateResults vs Rendering

-Lit-html functions in two basic steps.
-The first is to define a Template or TemplateFunction.
+Lit-html functions in two basic steps:

+- The first is to define a Template or TemplateFunction.
 This is the markup we want rendered to the DOM with some variables in place, or being passed into the function.
 This is similar to Angular templates or JSX in React.

-The second is to then render that TemplateResult to the DOM using the `render` function.
+- The second is to then render that TemplateResult to the DOM using the `render` function.

 ## Templates and Template Functions